Kubementat/kubementat/docs/README_MONITORING_AND_LOGGING.md

 This setup uses Grafana for displaying and analyzing the captured metrics and logs via dashboards.

-You can view the grafana dashboard via the following commands:
+You can view the grafana dashboard via the following kmf command:
 ```
-cd utilities
+pushd cli
-./open_grafana_tunnel.sh
+ENVIRONMENT="dev"

-# Access http://localhost:3000/ via your browser and login
+./kmt tunnel-grafana $ENVIRONMENT

 # Credentials are stored in the GRAFANA_ADMIN_USER and GRAFANA_ADMIN_PASSWORD configuration variables in platform_config/${ENVIRONMENT}/static.encrypted.json
 # e.g. cat platform_config/dev/static.encrypted.json | grep "GRAFANA_"
 ```